WordPress/Advanced-administration-handbook/server/web-server.md

 }
 ```

-After creating a map{..} section, you just need to make one more change in your Nginx config so requests for /files/ will be first processed using Nginx map{..}:
+After creating a `map{...}` section, you just need to make one more change in your Nginx config so requests for `/files/` will be first processed using Nginx `map{...}`:

 ```
 location ~ ^/files/(.*)$ {